Smaller Crowds, Big Emotions for Army’s 250th: What We Heard Around DC - Washingtonian

 US service member to a fellow man in fatigues: “This is real North Korea stuff they’re doing, but whatever.”

-A member of a family all dressed in Trump merchandise: ““We are very proud to be in America.”
+A member of a family all dressed in Trump merchandise: “We are very proud to be in America.”

 1:00 PM: RefuseFascism Counterprotest and March from Logan Circle to Lafayette Park